Sunday, April 14, 2019

 Palms will be provided by the Sanctuary Guild at all worship services.

 Maundy Thursday Service

-Thursday, March 29, 2018, 7:30pm // Sanctuary
+Thursday, April 18, 2019, 7:30pm // Sanctuary

 The Good Friday service is an annual tradition at First Presbyterian.
 It features scripture, hymns, and music by the Chancel Choir.

-Sunday, April 1, 2018
+Sunday, April 21, 2019

-Cross of Flowers / / Front Lawm
+Cross of Flowers / / Front Lawn

 The Cross of Flowers is an annual First Pres Easter event.
 Members and guests are invited to place flowers in the rough-hewn cross, which is erected by the Sanctuary Guild on the Lawn of the church, as they come to worship on Easter.
 This cross, full of spring flowers, represents the new life we receive through Christ's resurrection.